All Episodes

 No.

-Uh for most Americans, today's rising gasoline prices are an annoyance, not a serious financial hardship.
+For most Americans, today's rising gasoline prices are an annoyance, not a serious financial hardship.

-And then there are people like Kenneth and Edith Taylor of Baltimore who already struggled to make their monthly social security checks of less than $1,700 last by cooking casseroles and soups at home instead of eating out, and they forego new clothes for as long as possible.
+And then there are people like Kenneth and Edith Taylor of Baltimore who already struggle to make their monthly social security checks of less than $1,700 last by cooking casseroles and soups at home instead of eating out, and they forego new clothes for as long as possible.

 It could be the start of a broader trend.